 During the fight with Batroc, Cap dramatically removing his mask looks somewhat comedic thanks to the helmet hair.

-After an entire movie of proving HYDRA has evolved from Those Wacky Nazis into a realistically terrifying sleeper cell inside S.H.I.E.L.D., The Stinger reveals Thomas Kretchsmann hamming it up as Baron Strucker.
+After an entire movie of proving HYDRA has evolved from Those Wacky Nazis into a realistically terrifying sleeper cell inside S.H.I.E.L.D., The Stinger reveals Thomas Kretchsmann hamming it up as Baron von Strucker.
 His passing resemblance to Colonel Klink makes the dissonance greater.

-Narm Charm: Senator Stern's cameo, where he hugs Agent Sitwell and whispers "Hail HYDRA" to him.
+Narm Charm: Senator Stern's cameo, where he hugs Jasper Sitwell and whispers "Hail HYDRA" to him.
 It's sorta silly in how obviously villainous it is, and causes Fridge Logic about if HYDRA's members do this all the time, but at the same time it's unexpected, creepy, and can also raise fear in realizing just how far HYDRA has spread.
 Even the parodies of it manage to be both funny and creepy.

 Arnim Zola's computerized self appears for no more than ten minutes, yet in that time he manages to establish himself as highly creepy and a surprisingly capable Chessmaster who's managed to resurrect HYDRA from within S.H.I.E.L.D. itself.